lionel87/desktop-window/README.md

 - `--desktop-window-close-hover-text-color`
 - `--desktop-window-close-hover-background-color`

+## Notes

+- Don't forget to set `display: relative` or `display: absolute` on the **immediate parent container**, or the window may behave unexpectedly.
+Only exception is when the parent is the `document.body`, because that does not need a special `display` value.

+- The window works only when there is a valid `parentElement`, so appending eg. to a shadow root directly will not work.

+- Appending to the `document.body` works, but don't forget to set the body height or have content that stretches the area!

 ## Missing a feature?
 Create an issue describing your needs!
 If it fits the scope of the project I will implement it.